sf-wdi-18/Catchphrase.ly/README.md

 	```
 	You'll see `npm init` asks about the "entry point" for your project.
 The default is `index.js`, so if you used another name, enter it for that question instead.

-4. Install the node packages we plan to use with `npm install`.
+4. Install the node packages we plan to use with `npm install --save`.
 Note that we can install multiple packages at once:

 	```
-	npm install express body-parser underscore
+	npm install --save express body-parser underscore
 	```

-	The command `npm install some-package` does three things:
+	The command `npm install --save some-package` does three things:
    	(1) creates a `node_modules` directory (if there isn't one already),
    	(2) downloads the package into the `node_modules` directory, and
    	(3) adds the package to the list of our project's dependencies in `package.json`.